 Location: English Harbor, Antigua

-In our free time before lunch a bunch of us tackled learning a card name that Niko loves and claimed is “easy to pick up if you just hang in there”.
-We all “hung in there” for about an hour and let me tell you, it was most certainly NOT easy to pick up.
+In our free time before lunch, a bunch of us tackled learning a card name that Niko loves and claimed is “easy to pick up if you just hang in there.”
+We all “hung in there” for about an hour, and let me tell you, it was most certainly NOT easy to pick up.
 Thankfully we have a whole 88 more days to master it, although we will likely need every second of those days in order to do so.
 This afternoon we were split into groups and rotated around the boat leaning about the galley and saloon areas, the chart house and engine room, a brief overview of the deck, and the in and outs of our cabins and the head.
-It was all very interesting and felt nice to start understanding and feeling more comfortable on the boat.
+It was all very interesting, and it felt nice to start understanding and feeling more comfortable on the boat.

 Photos 1 and 2: Gumby Suits!!

 Photo 3: Learning about PFD’s and hanging out in the cockpit

 Photos 5-9: Chores for the day